 History of Brick and Mortar

-The term “Brick and Mortar” is only relevant in the internet age.
-In the 1980s, there was no reason to refer to a brick and mortar bank because all banks were brick and mortar banks.
-Brick and mortar businesses are sometimes considered “traditional” when compared to online-only operations.
+The term “brick and mortar” is only relevant in the internet age.
+For example, in the 1980s, there was no reason to refer to a brick and mortar bank because all banks were brick and mortar banks.
+Brick and mortar businesses are sometimes considered “traditional” when compared to online-only counterparts.

-Once businesses started operating exclusively online – without any storefront or location for customers to visit – the term took off.
+Once businesses started operating exclusively online without any storefront or location for customers to visit, the term took off.

 Advantages and Disadvantages

+Having physical locations may or may not be a good thing.
 If you prefer to do business in person, then you probably prefer brick and mortar banks and credit unions.
-You can see everything in front of you, have a bank employee, and perhaps communicate more effectively.
-In addition, brick and mortar banks are best for depositing cash because moving cash through the mail is unsafe, and depositing at an ATM can be cumbersome.
+You can see everything in front of you, visit with a bank employee, and perhaps communicate more effectively.
+Plus, brick and mortar banks are best for depositing cash because sending cash through the mail is unsafe, and depositing at an ATM can be cumbersome.